 Before the pandemic hit, Thai retailers generally did a good job adjusting to the digital age.
-Many retailers created online channels for their customers to do transactions while using data analytics to better understand customer needs.
+Many retailers created online channels for their customers to complete transactions while using data analytics to better understand customer needs.
 Starting from the beginning of 2020, the enforcement of social distancing, lockdowns, and other measures led consumers to change their behavior to online shopping, social media use, internet telephony for teleconferencing, and streaming of videos and films due to the COVID-19 pandemic.
 These trends resulted in spikes in online shopping businesses, especially in business-to-consumer (B2C) sales and business-to-business (B2B) e-commerce.
-According to the Electronic Transactions Development Agency (ETDA), online sales are expected to hit $49 billion in 2020 (most recent data available), up from $33 billion in 2017 as a result of the COVID-19 impacts.

 The driving factors behind this growth are increased internet and mobile phone use, as well as improved logistics and e-payment systems, which heightened convenience and consumer confidence to shop online.
-Thailand’s growing e-commerce market is focused on mobile applications, with an estimated mobile commerce market of $15.8 billion in 2020.
+According to the Digital Economy Promotion Agency, the revenue in the e-commerce market is estimated to amount to $4,492 million in 2019 with an annual growth rate of 9.2 percent resulting in a value of $6,384 million by 2023.
 The mobile commerce market is expecting a compound annual growth rate of 12 percent to $25 billion by 2023, driven by rising smartphone penetration (around 40%) and an established preference for mobile over desktop shopping.

 Current Market Trends and Domestic eCommerce (B2C)

 eCommerce platforms in Thailand are divided into three categories: business-to-business (B2B) transactions, business-to-consumer (B2C) transactions, and business-to-government (B2G) transactions.
-Among the three groups of transactions, B2B transactions are the largest and account for 55 percent, followed by B2C transactions at 29 percent and B2G transactions at 16 percent.
+Among the three groups of transactions, B2C transactions are the largest and account for 50 percent, followed by B2B transactions at 27 percent and B2G transactions at 23 percent.

 According to JP Morgan, an increase in domestic e-commerce sellers will also promote sales volume.
 Cross-border e-commerce consumes almost 30 percent of the overall e-commerce market in Thailand.
 Almost 50 percent of online shoppers have already made a purchase from abroad.